How to communicate effectively with your affiliate manager

 Beginner vs. advanced considerations

-Beginners should prioritise basic practices: structured onboarding, weekly summaries, and simple shared trackers that record campaign IDs, start/end dates, creatives, and basic KPIs.
-Establishing these foundations prevents many early mistakes.
+Beginners should prioritize basic practices: structured onboarding, weekly summaries, and simple shared trackers that record campaign IDs, start and end dates, creatives, approval status, and basic KPIs.
+Establishing these foundations prevents many early mistakes because both sides can quickly see what was agreed, what changed, and what still needs action.

-Advanced teams layer in shared attribution models, automated dashboards with anomaly detection, predictive signals that surface potential churn or fraud, and cross-program optimisations where creatives and audience learnings are re-used across markets.
-Transition to these tactics once you have reliable data, consistent naming conventions, and team bandwidth to maintain automation.
+Advanced teams can layer in shared attribution models, automated dashboards with anomaly detection, predictive signals that surface potential churn or fraud, and cross-program optimizations where creatives and audience learnings are reused across markets.
+These practices work best once data quality, naming conventions, and ownership rules are already stable.

-Adopt sophistication incrementally: stabilise tracking and reporting first, then automate exports, and finally introduce predictive or machine-learning tools to augment decision-making rather than replace structured human oversight.
+Adopt sophistication incrementally: stabilize tracking and reporting first, then automate exports, and finally introduce predictive or machine-learning tools to augment decision-making rather than replace structured human oversight.

 Future trends to consider